"What makes me a good demoman? If I were a bad demoman, I wouldn't be sittin' here, discussin' it with you, now would I?"

 - Hogan's Heroes: Sgt.
 Carter has a real genius for - and very much enjoys - blowing stuff up.
 He's also the team Cloudcuckoolander, all of which might be slightly worrying if he wasn't such a nice guy.

 - Revolution: Nora Clayton.
 She seems to specialize in trip wires and can even make a little gun to hide up a sleeve.
+You can see it in action in episode 5 and the first season finale.

 - The Wild Wild West: Artemus Gordon.
 Usually he falls into the "creatively blowing things up" category, but on at least one occasion he's called upon instead to defuse a situation.